ABBY WINCH CHRISTENSEN Correspondence 1936

 00136-00143 1936 March 13.
 Abby Winch Christensen to Glyn Morris regarding student dancing.
 Discusses the practice of Hunsdon House, Broom, Newcastle, Old Mole, etc. Notes that John C. Campbell Folk School (Brasstown) can combine with PMSS on Kirby and that Pleasant Hill Academy will participate and says, “I know you would applaud, (theoretically, at any rate) any action that promotes co-operation rather than competition and rivalry in any homogeneous group…” Again discusses the meningitis epidemic in Harlan County.
 (8 pages)

 00144-00147 1936 March 3.
-Abby Winch Christensen to Glyn Morris regarding up-coming dance festival and suggests sending three girls and four boys to join with the Brasstown dancers in a cooperative effort.
+Abby Winch Christensen to Glyn Morris regarding upcoming dance festival and suggests sending three girls and four boys to join with the Brasstown dancers in a cooperative effort.
 Notes that Evelyn Wells plans to attend the Festival.
-Says that The Broom, Hunsdon House ad Newcastle would make a good program with Old Mole and Jenny Pluck Pears held in reserve.
+Says that The Broom, Hunsdon House and Newcastle would make a good program with Old Mole and Jenny Pluck Pears held in reserve.
 (4 pages)

 00148-00152 1936 February 22.
 Abby Winch Christensen to Glyn Morris.
-She invites the Morris’ to visit in Beaufort, SC on their way to Florida and that her mother Abby Mandela Holmes Christensen has never been to PMSS and regrets it.
+She invites the Morris’ to visit in Beaufort, SC, on their way to Florida and that her mother, Abbie Mandela Holmes Christensen, has never been to PMSS and regrets it.
 She gives directions and transportation routes.
 (5 pages)

 00153-00157 MISSING